DSC-SPIDAL/harpgbdt/README.md

 HarpGBT
 ========
-Testbed of gbt optimization project
+Testbed of gbt optimization project, [experiment scripts](run/) go to the "run" directory.

 ### Milestones